-Kelvin Herrera replaced Duff in the seventh and retired the side in order.
-Aaron Crow worked the eighth and surrendered Santiago's pinch-hit home run leading off the inning.
+Kelvin Herrera replaced Duffy in the seventh and retired the side in order.
+Aaron Crow worked the eighth and allowed Santiago's pinch-hit home run leading off the inning.
 Crow got the next three batters.
-Greg Holland pitched the ninth for his 33rd save.

-"Would have liked to have been able to accomplish two things, win and keep the bullpen fresh," Verlander.
+"Would have liked to have been able to accomplish two things, win and keep the bullpen fresh," Verlander said.
 "Just didn't happen that way.
 Felt like I threw the ball well.
 Just their guys pitched extremely well, which is they've done all year."

-He allowed two runs on seven hits in eight innings.
+Verlander (12-9) allowed two runs and seven hits in eight innings.
 He struck out five and didn't walk a batter.

-Kansas City made it 2-0 on consecutive doubles leading off the seventh by Justin Maxwell and Bonifacio.
+Kansas City made it 2-0 on consecutive doubles leading off the seventh by Justin Maxwell and Emilio Bonifacio .